thenewzerov/mangadex-epub/README.md

 Drag and drop the `.epub` file into it, then export it.

 I've tried this with Calibre, and the images didn't transfer correctly.

+Best luck I've had is converting it to a .mobi file.